FarzamMohammadi/ado-express/README.md

 ## To run the application within the development container:
 #### Environment Variables Configuration
-There are 2 ways to set the environment variables:
+There are two ways to set the environment variables:
-* Set them in .env file
+1. Set them in .env file
-* Pass them as arguments in the run command (Must remove example values from .env files)
+2. Pass them as arguments in the run command (Must remove example values from .env files)

 Make sure to set them according to your task via either the run command or .env file.
 For more information about environment variables, see [Environment Variables](#Environment-Variables)).
 Once you have set the environment variables, run one of the following commands based on your environment variable configuration: